-In addition you could work as part of a team to undertake an Engineering Design Project which will consolidate the skills that you have learned throughout the course to produce an engineering artefact.
+In addition, you could work as part of a team to undertake an Engineering Design Project which will consolidate the skills that you have learned throughout the course to produce an engineering artefact.

 Employer and industry links

 Glasgow Clyde College work in partnership with the majority of engineering employers and are seen as the engineering college of choice within the Greater Glasgow area.
 These partnerships provide opportunities for industrial visits, student placements and industry talks as well as providing opportunities for students to progress into employment.
-Due to these excellent links the College is at the forefront of technological advances with continual investment in its state-of-the-art engineering facilities which provide students with a world class learning experience.
+Due to these excellent links the College is at the forefront of technological advances with continual investment in its engineering facilities which provide students with a world class learning experience.

 Jobs and further study